sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/6_Prerendering_and_related_constructs/335_How_pre-rendering_works_and_problems_we_face.md

 3. ISR - Incremental Server Rendering - build the page every 't' seconds, or some other criteria.

 ## SSG (Static Site Generation)
-This is a pre-rendering mechanism, where the server *tries* to build the page at "build time".
+This is a pre-rendering mechanism, where the server builds the page at "build time".

 In Next.js, the `getStaticProps` function is used for SSG.